-Dominic Knight was one of the founders of The Chaser satirical newspaper in 1999, and also one of its destroyers in 2004 after the group finally acknowledged that it would never turn a profit.
+Dominic Knight was one of the excessively optimistic founding editors of The Chaser, a satirical newspaper launched in a tiny Glebe terrace in 1999.
+He became one of its destroyers in 2004 after the group belatedly acknowledged that the newspaper medium had died several years earlier.

 His first novel Disco Boy (2009) portrayed the career travails of a disaffected law graduate suspiciously like himself, and its successor Comrades (2010) delved into the grubby world of student politics.
-His third novel, Man vs Child, was released in 2013, and was produced as part of his Doctor of Arts degree at the University of Sydney.
+His third novel, Man vs Child, was released in 2013, and was also about someone depressingly like himself, a radio anchor who also works in comedy.
+The book was written as part of a Doctor of Arts degree at the University of Sydney.